-The holidays are filled with happy moments, but as a parent to a little one, you may sometimes worry about whether your toddler can handle it all—or whether you might have to handle a meltdown in front of extended family.
+The holidays are filled with happy moments, but as a parent to a little one, you may sometimes worry about those not-so-happy ones.
+It can be a lot for a toddler to manage all of the emotions that come along with special days and that can often lead to meltdowns right in the midst of it all.
 And while that might happen (okay, it probably will happen at some point but remember that we’ve all been there!), there are a few things you can do with meals and routines to have calmer and happier holidays.
-Ashley of Veggies and Virtue is back to help.

 How to Help Toddler Behavior During the Holidays